Snehasuresh01/HotelRecommendationSystem/README.md

 # HotelRecommendationSystem

-A system that uses description tags of hotels to recommend to users in the locality
+A system that uses description tags of hotels to recommend to users in the locality enabled with Flask

 Dataset - 515K Hotel Reviews Data in Europe